 Frequent, heavy drinking can signify that you need help overcoming alcohol abuse.
 But what about signs of other types of problematic drinking, such as experiencing alcohol blackouts?

 It’s important to know when drinking has become problematic and seek help immediately.
-Contact the Woburn Wellness Addiction Treatment specialists today to learn about starting one of our treatment programs.
+Contact the Woburn Addiction Treatment specialists today to learn about starting one of our treatment programs.

 What are Alcohol Blackouts?